onja-org/w2_css_bootstrap_advanced_project/README.md

 ### Step 2: Review the Content
 - Check `starter-files/content.txt` for all text content
 - Familiarize yourself with the provided images in `assets/images/`
-- Optional: Look at `design-reference.pdf` for visual guidance
+- Optional: Look at `design-reference.md` for visual guidance

 ### Step 3: Start Building!
 Follow the phases below in order.
 Each phase builds on the previous one.